NoNotNotes/Yuubi/content/CMPA/Q&A/Sample Exams/NP1.md

 >[!FAQ]- Rationalization
 >Swaroop's Index is the percentage of deaths aged 50 years of older.
 It represents the percentage of timely and untimely deaths, inferring the longevity of life and lifestyle.

-This statistics indicate the health status of the community.
+This statistics indicates the health status of the community.
 - [ ] Fetal death rate
 - [ ] Neonatal mortality rate
 - [ ] Infant mortality rate